Sandbench Horse Trail, Court of the Patriarchs, Zion National Park, Utah

 - From the start of the loop (traveling counter-clockwise), there are a few 'social' trails that travel west.
 Do not follow these - stay straight.
 A sign located just inches from the ground points you in the correct direction.

-- Some resources suggest the trail is only 2.5 miles.
-This is inaccurate.
-Though the 'loop' itself is approximately 2.5 miles, this distance claim ignores the roundtrip mileage necessary to reach the loop portion of the trail.
+- Some sources suggest the trail is only 2.5 miles long.
+This is a little misleading.
+Though the loop itself is approximately 2.5 miles, you must travel 1.2 miles roundtrip to reach it.

 Take the Zion Canyon shuttle to the Court of the Patriarchs shuttle stop.
 The trail can also be accessed from the Emerald Pools Trailhead at the Zion Lodge shuttle stop.